A month has gone by since the last earnings report for Keysight (KEYS). Shares have lost about 0.5% in that time frame, underperforming the S&P 500.

 During the first half of the reported quarter, the company repurchased approximately 1.3 million shares for $120 million.

 Keysight did not provide a specific quantitative guidance for third-quarter fiscal 2020.
 The company expects fiscal third-quarter revenues, earnings, and operating margin to be in line with or better than fiscal second quarter.

 The company is improving production and services operations and anticipates returning to 100% capacity by the end of the fiscal third quarter amid persistent supply chain challenges.

 How Have Estimates Been Moving Since Then?

-At this time, Keysight has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Keysight has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Keysight has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Keysight has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.